The journey to finding my voice has followed a long and winding path.

 In So Many Words reflects a quiet strength and, I hope, a sense of joy and fun built on the bumpy road of life.

 My horses have played an integral part in the journey to finding my voice.
 How appropriate, therefore, that each should join me on this journey with larger-than-life names reflecting their larger-than-life personalities.
-Shakespeare (Bear) trotted into my life in 2006 as my healing journey was beginning.
+Shakespeare* (Bear) trotted into my life in 2006 as my healing journey was beginning.
 What a time we have shared!
 He represents the broken heart now mended and learning to soar.
-Sophia Loren (Sophi) jumped on board in 2015, and is the wings of my soul.
+Sophia Loren (Sophi) jumped on board in 2015, and is giving me my wings.
 Bear makes me smile and keeps me grounded.
 Sophi inspires my dreams and potential, both as an equestrian and a writer.

 My healing journey with Bear inspired me to participate in a Facilitated Equine Experiential Learning (FEEL) certification course, and as of 2014 I am a practitioner of this amazing healing work.
 My practice is established on our farm an hour north of Toronto in southern Ontario.